banzai-cicd/banzai/README.md

-    gitCredId = 'sweeney-git'                   // which credId in Jenkins to use for git. gitAccount = 'ConfigReviewer'               // the owner of the repo this pipeline is building for startFresh = true                           // wipe workspace before each build skipSCM = true                              // skip pulling down the branch that kicked off the build flowdock = true
+    gitCredId = 'sweeney-git'                   // which credId in Jenkins to use for git. gitAccount = 'ConfigReviewer'               // the owner of the repo this pipeline is building for startFresh = true                           // wipe workspace before each build mergeBranches = /tag\-(.*)|develop/         // helps the pipeline determine the difference between a merge and a pr skipSCM = true                              // skip pulling down the branch that kicked off the build flowdock = true
     flowdockCredId = 'flowdock-cred'